isnain31/trainsapi/README.md

 * create and migrate database migration files are given

-* <optional>create a virtual host </optional>
+* optional: create a virtual host

 Front end
 =========

-* the frontend directory has the fonrend part.
+* the directory "frontend" has the fonrend part.

-* On first run in the settings panel just put the api url
+* On first run in the settings panel put the api url

 * in case of wrong api url entered at the first time just refresh the page